 So, all of Gary’s actions are lead towards being the best entrepreneur who provides the most value and buying the New York Jets.
 And, if you follow Gary then you know this to be the case with the insane amount of FREE content he puts out there which goes towards his north start of providing the most value.

-Of course, this is just my perspective and either you or others may have a different reason to why you think these top leaders are so incredibility confident.
+Of course, this is just my perspective, and either you or others may have a different reason as to why you think these top leaders are so incredibility confident.

-Now, this brings me to the second lesson that I learnt which is…
+Now, this brings me to the second lesson that I learned which is…

 2️.
 That it’s a Good Idea to Choose 3 Top Leaders That You Resonate with the Most to Follow Online…